The Slaughter Rule - Andrew & Alex Smith 2002

 Dealing with the spectrum of 'manliness'--from brawn to moral bravery--the Smith brothers' film takes us on a bumpy ride through the treacherous terrain of male honor before resolving itself in an unlikely moment of supervenient grace.
 In effecting resolution through absolution The Slaughter Rule straddles the divide between bracing subversion and sentimental kitsch.
 That it comes out on the side of the former and very much against the cynicism of the Zeitgeist, is a credit to the sensitivity and idealism of its young creators.

 Getting right down to it: the moral of The Slaughter Rule is that compassion trumps fear in those with heart: moral courage doesn't overcome fight-or-flight by steeling itself against vulnerability, but by exercising the strength of its own weakness.
 This depressive insight is often at odds with the quest for self-substantiation by the male adolescent, who readily submits to tests of fortitude and prowess while skirting the most threatening trial of all--that of assuming another's pain as his own.
-In showing how compassion humanizes the "enemy," The Slaughter Rule calls into question the exclusion of vulnerability the code of masculine honor seems to mandate among jocks.
+In showing how compassion humanizes the "enemy," The Slaughter Rule calls into question the exclusion of vulnerability that the code of masculine honor seems to mandate among jocks.
 By way of the crucible of masculine identification, it takes us to a place where nothing else matters but honoring the desperation of someone with no honor left.
 It is a story of the triumph of compassion over disgust and the redemption of unruly desire through forgiveness, yet for its duration plays like a demonstration of La Rochefoucauld's aphorism:

 It is easier to love someone we hate than someone who loves us more than we want to be loved.

 Roy's love-interest Skyla (Clea DuVall) remains peripheral to the heart of the story, functioning primarily to vouch for his heterosexual bone fides.
 Her attraction to him is mainly physical, but when things don't gel erotically to her satisfaction, she grows restless, withdraws, and eventually leaves town.
 Roy, who just happens to find her waiting at the bus station, casually rebuffs her half-hearted show of remorse.
 The Slaughter Rule is not about the mating game, in any case, but Roy's development into a fully fledged human being through his complicated friendship with Ferguson.
 Skyla represents the negative example of failed loyalty in a relationship based on infatuation.
-The test of loyalty in such relationships often amounts to an on-going overcoming of the satiety that domesticated erotic passion brings with it.
+The test of loyalty in such relationships often amounts to a continuous overcoming of the satiety domesticated passion brings with it.
 Only a context not qualified by sexual dependence, yet fraught with unwanted desire and enmity, could provide the setting for the test of loyalty to which Roy is submitted.

 The theme might also be circumscribed as the face-off between honor-based identification in a sub-culture of equals who define themselves by their manliness quotient--the self in the heroic mold-- and the taboo on tenderness that Ian Suttie* posited as the culturally contigent price of masculine individuation.